passaH2O/dorado/README.md

 </div>

 ## Installation:
 dorado supports Python 2.7 as well as Python 3.5+.
-To `pip` install via PyPI, type the following:
+For the full distribution including examples, clone this repository using `git clone` and run `python setup.py install` from the cloned directory.
+For a lightweight distribution including just the core functionality, use `pip` to install via PyPI:

     pip install pydorado